WellthCare

-The short answer is yes, prescription drug coverage is a standard component of most employer-sponsored health plans, but the way it is delivered and paid for can vary dramatically.
-While you likely have some form of drug benefit paired with your medical coverage, the depth of that coverage-what drugs are included, how much you pay, and how the pharmacy benefit manager (PBM) operates-has become one of the most opaque and costly parts of American healthcare.
-Understanding this distinction is the first step toward controlling both personal and employer healthcare costs.
+The short answer is yes: prescription drug coverage is a standard component of most employer-sponsored health plans.
+But how it's delivered and paid for varies a lot.
+You probably have some drug benefit paired with your medical coverage.
+But how deep that coverage actually goes — which drugs are included, how much you pay, and how the PBM operates — has become one of the most opaque and costly parts of American healthcare.
+Understanding this is the first step toward controlling both personal and employer costs.

 The Two Main Structures for Prescription Drug Coverage